Mapping the Stochastic Penal Colony: October 2021: Tweet-Da-F e

 Early one morning in October 2021, I had just finished reading an article about some oil industry association spending millions of dollars on lobbying and advertising to derail the Biden administration's push for climate change legislation~\cite{Tabuchi2021}.
 Additionally, three of the association's larger member companies spent millions of dollars each towards that same goal---despite also being responsible for 8.7\% of all global CO$_2$ emissions since 1965~\cite{TaylorWatts2019}.
 I was enraged.
 To vent, I composed a caustic tweet that @-mentioned the three firms and stated that I was looking forward to their \V{CEO}s facing capital punishment for genocide.
 I was well aware of the statement's severity and incivility while writing it.
 But I reassured myself that this was ok, since the statement implied a formal, legal process that still is practiced in the United States.
 (I also included that argument in both of my appeals.)

 I remain ambivalent about the tweet.
 With ExxonMobil's internal projections from 1977 to 2003 ``accurately forecasting warming that is consistent with subsequent observations''~\cite{SupranRahmstorf2023}, with birds falling dead from the skies~\cite{Dave2022}, 11 billion crabs just vanishing~\cite{Olmstead2022}, as well as a third of Pakistan flooding~\cite{Chughtai2022}, and with projections another twenty years ahead generally devastating~\cite{VannRNewkirkII2025}, all because of climate change, it is hard \emph{not} to wish harm on responsible parties including oil companies and their \V{CEO}s.
-Yet, the record-setting execution spree towards the end of Donald Trump's first presidency~\cite{Arnsdorf2020, Kovarsky2022, SuebsaengReis2023} also makes clear that tweet and oil company greed share the same basic inhumanity.
+Yet, the record-setting execution spree towards the end of Donald Trump's first presidency~\cite{Arnsdorf2020, Kovarsky2022, SuebsaengReis2023} suggests that tweet and oil company greed are grounded in the same basic inhumanity.
+Hence, the screenshot in \REF{app:twitter-staging} obscures the exact text of the tweet.

 The tweet's incivility certainly triggered Twitter's \V{AI}.
 Within a couple of seconds after posting, it removed the tweet and locked my account.
 The stated justification was pretty specific:

 \begin{quote} \textbf{Violating our rules against \href{https://web.archive.org/web/20220905021323/https://help.twitter.com/en/rules-and-policies/abusive-behavior}{abuse and harassment}.}